Marine Organisms in Museums – Middle Spring

 Museums and aquariums are great ways to learn more about the world around us!
 Have you ever thought about how museums choose how to display organisms, specimens, and information?
 What about how have displays changed over time?
 And what else can we discover about the marine organisms on display?

 This course will explore how museums function now and what they looked like in the past from the perspective of their marine specimens!
-We’ll also learn to think critically about how museums and aquariums are designed.
+We’ll also learn to think critically about how modern museums and aquariums are designed.

 Students with access to a museum/aquarium (or multiple!) with marine organisms on display (fossils count!) will be tasked with exploring those local collections and finding out more about specimens.
 Informational placards don’t always capture the full story of how awesome specimens are!